moq-wg/moq-transport/draft-lcurley-warp.md

 Commonly used terms in this document are described below.

-TODO:

-: TODO
+Frame:

+: An image to be rendered at a specific point in time.

+I-frame:

+: A frame that does not depend on the contents of other frames.

+Group of pictures (GOP):

+: A I-frame followed by a sequential series of dependent frames.

+Group of samples:

+: A sequential series of audio samples starting at a given timestamp.

+Segment:

+: One or more group of pictures serialized into a container.

+Presentation Timestamp (PTS):

+: A point in time when video/audio should be presented to the viewer.

+Media producer:

+: An endpoint sending media over the network.

+Media consumer:

+: An endpoint receiving media over the network.

+Congestion:

+: Packet loss and queuing caused by degraded or overloaded networks.

 # Segments
 The live stream is split into segments before being transferred over the network.
-Segments are fragmented fMP4 files as defined by {{ISOBMFF}}.
+Segments are fragmented MP4 files as defined by {{ISOBMFF}}.

 There are two types of segments: initialization and media.

-## Initialization Segments
+## Initialization
 Initialization segments contain track metadata but no sample data.

 Initialization segments MUST consist of a File Type Box ('ftyp') followed by a Movie Box ('moov').
 This Movie Box consists of Movie Header Boxes ('mvhd'), Track Header Boxes ('tkhd'), Track Boxes ('trak'), followed by a final Movie Extends Box ('mvex').
 These boxes MUST NOT contain any samples and MUST have a duration of zero.

 Note that a Common Media Application Format Header {{CMAF}} meets all these requirements.

-## Media Segments
+## Media
 Media segments contain media samples for a single track.

-Media segments MUST consist of a Segment Type Box ('styp') followed by at least one media fragments.
+Media segments MUST consist of a Segment Type Box ('styp') followed by at least one media fragment.
 Each media fragment consists of a Movie Fragment Box ('moof') followed by a Media Data Box ('mdat').
 The Media Fragment Box MUST contain a Movie Fragment Header Box ('mfhd') and Track Box ('trak') with a Track ID ('track_ID') matching a Track Box in the initialization segment.

 Note that a Common Media Application Format Segment {{CMAF}} meets all these requirements.

 ### Video
-Media segments containing video data MUST start with an IDR frame.
-Media fragments SHOULD contain a single frame to minimize latency.
+Media segments containing video data MUST start with an I-frame.
+Media fragments MAY contain a single frame, minimizing latency at the cost of a small increase in segment size.
 Video frames MUST be in decode order.

 ### Audio
-Media fragments SHOULD contain a single group of audio samples to minimize latency.
+Media fragments MAY contain a single group of audio samples, minimizing latency at the cost of a small increase in segment size.

 # Streams
 Warp uses unidirectional QUIC streams to transfer messages and segments over the network.
 The establishment of the QUIC connection is outside the scope of this document.

-Both endpoints CAN create any number of unidirectional streams.
-These streams contain any number of messages and segments appended together.
+An endpoints MAY both send media (producer) and receive media (consumer).
+This is accomplished by sending messages and segments over unidirectional streams.
+Streams contain any number of messages and segments concatenated together.

-## Messages
+## Messages {#streams-messages}
-Messages are used to carry metadata and control playback.
+Messages are used to control playback or carry metadata about upcoming segments.

 A Warp Box ('warp') is a top-level MP4 box as defined in {{ISOBMFF}}.
 The contents of this box is a warp message.
-See the Messages section for the encoding and available messages.
+See {{messages}} for the encoding and types available.

 ## Segments
-Segments are transferred over streams along-side messages.

-The sender SHOULD create a stream for each segment.
-The sender CAN send multiple segments over the same stream if there is an explicit dependency.

-Each segment MUST be preceded by an 'init' or 'segment' message, indicating the type of segment.
+Segments are transferred over streams alongside messages.
+Each segment MUST be preceded by an `init` ({{message-init}}) or `media` ({{message-media}}) message, indicating the type of segment and providing additional metadata.

+The producer SHOULD create a segment and stream for each group of pictures.

 ## Prioritization
-Warp utilizes a stream priority scheme rather than deadlines.
+Warp primarily utilizes a stream priority scheme rather than deadlines.
 This ensures that the most important content is delivered first during congestion.

-The sender assigns a numeric priority to each stream.
+The media producer assigns a numeric priority to each stream.
 This is a strict prioritzation scheme, such that any available bandwidth is allocated to streams in descending priority order.
+The stream priority value depends on the type of content being served.

 QUIC supports stream prioritization but does not standardize any mechanisms; see Section 2.3 in {{QUIC}}.
-Only the sender needs to implement prioritization.

-The stream priority value depends on the type of content being served.
+The media producer MUST support sending priorized streams.

+The media producer MAY choose to transmit higher priority streams instead of retransmitting lower priority streams.
+This is not always possible due to QUIC flow control limits.

 ### Live Content
 Live content is encoded and delivered in real-time.
-Media delivery is blocked on the encoder throughput, except during congestion.
+Media delivery is blocked on the encoder throughput, except during congestion causing limited network throughput.
+To best deliver live content:

-Audio streams SHOULD be prioritized over video streams.
-This will skip video while audio continues uninterupted during congestion.
+* Audio streams SHOULD be prioritized over video streams.
+This allows the media consumer to skip video while audio continues uninterupted during congestion.
-Newer video streams SHOULD be prioritized over older video streams.
-This will skip over older video content during congestion.
+* Newer video streams SHOULD be prioritized over older video streams.
+This allows the media consumer to skip older video content during congestion.

-For example, this formula will prioritze audio segments up to 3s in the future:
+For example, this formula will prioritze audio segments, but only up to 3s in the future:

 ~~~
   if is_audio: